nf-core/eager/docs/output.md

 #### GC Content Distribution

-This plot shows the distribution of th frequency of reads at different GC contents.
+This plot shows the distribution of the frequency of reads at different GC contents.
 The X axis represents the GC content (i.e the percentage of Gs and Cs nucleotides in a given read), the Y axis represents a frequency.

 <p align="center">
   <img src="images/output/qualimap/qualimap_gc_content_distribution.png" width="75%" height = "75%">